giulong/spectrum/README.md

 * `isLoaded()`:

   This is a method to check if the caller page is loaded.
-  It returns a boolean, which is true if the current url is equal to the AUT's base url combined with the page's endpoint.
+  It returns a boolean which is true if the current url is equal to the AUT's base url combined with the page's endpoint.

     ```java
     public class HelloWorldIT extends SpectrumTest<Void> {